debashisgarai18/FEBE-TodoAPP/README.md

 - Mark the task as done
 - Remove a Task

+#### securities to be added :
+- input validation with zod
+- authentitaion with JWT

 #### features needed to be added :
-- Add the signup/login endpoint
+- Add the signup/login endpoints
 - add the signup and login pages
 - segregate tasks based on authentication
 - add calender and timeslots - (UI update)